-Opinion: No man should force their wife into sex
+Opinion: Is it really up for debate that men can’t force their wives into sex?

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

 India has a horrific track record of domestic violence.
-Thirty-three percent of ever-married women have experienced physical, sexual, or emotional spousal violence, according to India’s ministry of health.
+Thirty-three per cent of women who are or have been married have experienced physical, sexual, or emotional spousal violence, according to India’s ministry of health.

 Those against criminalising marital rape worry that it will lead to women falsely accusing men, especially in bedrooms where claims will be difficult to challenge.
 The answer then should be to focus on how to grant married women the same rights as their unmarried counterparts, while safeguarding misuse.

-The matter will now go to India’s supreme court.
+The matter will now go to India’s Supreme Court.

-A lot has been said over the virtue of the institution of marriage as a social contract.
+A lot has been said about the virtue of the institution of marriage as a social contract.
 Many fear that if marital rape is outlawed, marriages will fall apart.
 I would rather a marriage fall apart than preserve an institution that exploits women’s bodies.

 Register for free to continue reading